joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5858327/2024/10/20/rams-cooper-kupp-injury-update-vikings/

 **Yohe's 10 observations: Penguins' defensive futility strikes again in loss to Jets**\
-`The Penguins produced another defensive dud in a 6-3 loss to the Jets in Winnipeg on Sunday. `\
+`The Penguins produced another defensive dud in a 6-3 loss to the Jets on Sunday in Winnipeg.`\
 https://nytimes.com/athletic/5857885/2024/10/20/penguins-defensive-futility-nedeljkovic-jets/

 **This Is the Case of Henry Dee**\